Ai Accountant

 Pillar 4: Fee Dispute Management

-Automate detection and evidence packs, include transaction IDs, applicable fee schedules, and GST splits.
-File disputes with your RM, maintain a status register, escalate through internal grievance channels, and use the RBI Ombudsman as the final step.
+Escalate through internal grievance channels, and use the RBI Integrated Ombudsman portal as the final step.
 Reconcile credits carefully, handle GST implications on reversals, and measure dispute success rates.
-Source

-Implementing Bank Charges Analytics: A Step-by-Step Approach
+Implementing Bank Charges Analytics: A Step by Step Approach

 Getting Started with Automated Analytics